QasimK/screen-ppd/readme.md

 Use a screen's size and resolution combined with your viewing distance (from your eyes to the screen) to calculate the Pixels Per Degree (PPD).

-This single-page webapp uses Webpack, ES6/Babel/jQuery, and SASS.
+This single-page web-app uses Webpack, Standard, ES6/jQuery, and SASS.

-(TODO: Remove jQuery dependency.)

 ## Development guide